 The Head teacher and all other school staff, including non-teaching staff, undertake appropriate induction training to equip them to carry out their responsibilities for child protection effectively.
 This training is repeated formally every 3 years and refreshed at least annually.

 The SCG and COG receive training to support them in undertaking their roles which is refreshed every two years.
-All other governors also receive appropriate safeguarding trainingf, volunteers and governors
+All other governors also receive appropriate safeguarding training.

+The Keeping Learners Safe Modules available on Hwb support all staff, volunteers and governors to understand their safeguarding responsibilities as set out in the Keeping Learners Safe Guidance.

 All staff, governors and volunteers are provided with the school’s child protection policy and informed of school’s child protection arrangements on induction.